Viper Documentation

 Use /calls or tap Call Channels from the main menu, then Add Channel.

-- Choose which chain(s) to auto-buy on — Solana, Base, BSC, Ethereum, or any combination (auto-selected if you only have one wallet).
+- Choose which chain(s) to auto-buy on — Solana, Base, BSC, Ethereum, Hyperliquid, or any combination (auto-selected if you only have one wallet).

 - Enter the channel's